 Demand for our products may be adversely affected by unexpected economic trends in the countries or regions in which our products are sold.
 Economic downturns and declines in purchasing activities in markets worldwide may result in a decline in demand for our products.
 In particular, our products are often used in end-products that are subject to discretionary spending, such as personal computers, consumer electronic goods and automobiles, and thus, a downturn in the economy could affect our sales.
-If, for example, the global economic environment deteriorates due to the credit and financial crises in Europe, or the effects of the earthquake in northern Japan on March 11, 2011 spread beyond our expectations into broader market areas and result in lower demand for our products, our operating results and financial condition may be adversely affected.
+If, for example, the global economic environment deteriorates due to the credit and financial crises in Europe, our operating results and financial condition may be adversely affected.